What Should I Expect from My Tooth Whitening Appointment?

 You may have tried the gels and trays and toothpastes available at your local drugstore, but the results were spotty and didn’t last very long.
 A whitening appointment with your dentist may be a more long-term fix to consider.

-Here’s what you can expect from a tooth whitening appointment:
+Here’s what you can expect from a tooth whitening procedure:

 First thing’s first.
 Your dentist will have to determine if you are a good candidate for tooth whitening.
 You will have a dental exam and discuss your desired results, such as what shade you would like to achieve.
 If you have sensitive teeth, gum disease, open cavities, or worn enamel, your dentist may discourage bleach whitening.
 In these cases, bleaching could irritate these problems and exacerbate sensitivity.